The Best Content Types for Each Stage of the B2B Sales Cycle

 - E-books: Sometimes, it might not be possible to adequately cover in-depth topics on blog posts.
 In such situations, eBooks are a great alternative for content that covers a lot of details.
+And they are easy to create by using an ebook creator.
 Once again, the aim of the eBook should be to help the customer in their evaluation of the best solution for their problem.

 - Data and fact sheets: These are pieces of content containing graphs, charts, and images.
 They provide a concise way of helping the client understand their problem, and how your products and services can help them solve this problem in the best way possible.

 - Longer videos: At the awareness stage, it is advisable to use short videos, since longer videos can be off-putting to someone who doesn’t know much about your brand or what you are offering.
 In the evaluation stage, however, the customer is already interested in what you have to offer, and therefore, you can use longer videos to demonstrate the worth of your products and services.